 Electric vehicle stocks are hot.
 Investors only need to look at the continued run of Tesla or the mania surrounding the recent initial public offering of Nikola Motors (NASDAQ:NKLA) to understand that electric vehicle makers are leading the automotive industry today.

 And ElectraMeccanica Vehicles offers huge potential in the space.
-SOLO stock has recovered from its March lows and risen from 92 cents a share to nearly $2 in recent weeks.
-The recovery came after the Canadian company reported that its sales in the first quarter rose to 116,831 CAD from 101,404 CAD.
+SOLO stock has recovered from its March lows and risen from 92 cents a share to more than $2.50 in recent weeks.
+The recovery came after the Canadian company reported that its sales in the first quarter rose to CA$116,831 Canadian from CA$101,404.

 Could ElectraMeccanica Vehicles be the next Tesla?
 Time will tell, but at $1.73 per share, SOLO stock may be worth the risk.